Kasia Cole MEd, MSc Psych (Research, Psychodynamics), Grad Cert Couple Counselling, MSc Couns & PsychTh

-I find extremely rewarding working with persons suffering with anxieties, depression or relationship difficulties, these are the most common issues encountered in psychotherapy as they stem from the most diverse circumstances.
-If this is something that cause you suffering I will be able to walk with you to those places that caused your pain and find a way forward.
+I find extremely rewarding working with persons suffering with anxieties, depression, trauma or relationship difficulties.
+These are the most common issues encountered in psychotherapy as they stem from the most diverse circumstances.
+If this is something that cause your suffering, I will be able to walk with you to those places that caused your pain and find a way forward.

 If you feel simply ‘too sensitive’ in work situation or studies, cannot get your head around your family situation, you feel lack of clarity in direction of your life, feeling like a jig-saw that does not fit anywhere, or perhaps you experienced pain of relocation or abuse from political systems, difficulties with eating or pain around sexual identity, I will be able to help you stand on your feet firmly and know your value.
-Many of those who I worked at the London Schools of Economics sent me thanking emails after our work ended expressing gratitude for helping them successfully taking a direction in life.
+Many of those who I worked at the London Schools of Economics sent me thanking emails after our work ended, expressing gratitude for helping them successfully taking a direction in life.
 I myself, have an experience of living under different political systems (including a regime).
 I guess, sometimes, you need the psychotherapist to have similar experiences.
-It is very often that my work directs me to trauma, past abuse, social deprivation, addiction issues, shame around psychiatric diagnosis or shame connected to domestic violence as it happened from my early counselling years working for the mental health charity Mind.
+It is very often that my work directs me to trauma, past abuse, social deprivation, addiction issues, shame around psychiatric diagnosis or shame connected to domestic violence.

 I warmly welcome those who are overwhelmed with feelings of incomprehension of their work situations.
 Not only my own experience of being employed in public, private and charitable sectors help me to help you but also bringing these as a subject of studies.
 For my second MSc in Psychotherapy I researched extensively people’s experiences at work and the work dynamics.